DevOfficial-Client/MiniFeather-Client/README.md

 Supported modules can use configurable keybinds.

-Depending on the module, keybinds can be used to:

-- Enable or disable a feature
-- Temporarily activate a feature
-- Toggle a module
-- Hold a module while using another input

-To configure a supported module:
+To configure a keybind:

-1. Right-click the module.
+1. Right-click a supported module.
 2. Open its settings.
-3. Select the keybind option.
+3. Select the bind option.
 4. Press the key you want to use.
 5. Save the configuration.

-Keybinds can also be changed or removed later.
+Keybinds can be changed or removed later.

 ---

 ## 🖱️ Right-Click Configuration

-Modules with additional settings can be configured by right-clicking them.
+Modules with advanced settings can be configured by right-clicking them.

-Depending on the module, this can provide access to:
+Depending on the module, this can include:

 - Keybind configuration
-- Custom values
 - Presets
-- Colors
 - Scale values
 - Camera settings
+- Colors
+- Custom values
 - Module-specific options

-This keeps the main panel clean while still providing advanced configuration when needed.
+This keeps the main panel simple while still allowing deeper customization.

 ---